reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 	Your directory that you would like to track with git.
 Also often called repo. commit
 	A snapshot of your repository with all the changes since your last commit.
 They are essential to your repository to keep track of all changes.
-You can also jump between commits to recover different versions of file.
+You can also jump between commits to recover different versions of file. staging area
+	The place where you collect changes before you create a commit.
+This allows you to decide exactly what should be part of the next snapshot. remote
+	A copy of your repository on another computer or online platform such as GitHub or GitLab.

 Initialize a new repository